Register a self-conflicted domain name?

 If anyname.co.nz and anyname.org.nz is registered to 2 different registrants (domain name holders) then anyname.nz is a conflicted domain name.

 In order for a party to register anyname.nz they will need to obtain the consent of the 2nd registrant.

 What is a self-conflicted domain name?

-If you had registered the domains anyname.co.nz and anyname.org.nz then anyname.nz is considered self-conflicted as you are the registrant of all the domains in the conflict set.
+If you had registered the domain names anyname.co.nz and anyname.org.nz then anyname.nz is considered self-conflicted as you are the registrant of all the domains in the conflict set.

-You would then be able to resolve anyname.nz yourself.
+You will then be able to resolve anyname.nz yourself.